raj-bhat/React-BootCamp/Notes.md

-1) Why React is Known As React?
+1)Why React is Known As React?
 React is known with name React because this library has very effeective way of constantly changing data.
 For ex: if we are working on web page consisting of different component , if data changes in some of the component ,it will be rendered in UI immediately by using internal mechanism.
 This reaction for constanly changing data is provided as name for this libray.